Netsuite Suitelet Developer Resources

 search.getValue();

 The nlapiGetFieldValue() method is available only in Client and User Event SuiteScripts.
 To retrieve a field value from a NetSuite Record, you'll use getFieldValue() method.
 When working with search results, you'll use getValue() instead.
-The three methods above always returns value as a string whether it's a date, date/time, or numeric data types.
-So, when working with those values, you'll have to convert the value to a correct type before manipulating them.
+The three methods above always return value as a string whether it's a date, date/time, or numeric data type.
+So, when working with those values, you'll have to convert the value to the correct type before manipulating them.
 There are a number of javascript, and NetSuite functions such as parseInt(), parseFloat(), nlapiStringToDate() available to make this easy.

 References